 In chapter four, Eustace hones in on ‘the key relationship between population expansion and territorial expansion’ (p.
 119).
 More land would allow American families to grow larger; more descendants would allow America to seize more land from the Indians.
 In this context, captivity novels (stories of white Americans being abducted by Indians), of which a dozen appeared during the war years, played an important role in fostering pro-war sentiment.
 They warned about the dangers of ‘illicit love between the politically distinct populations of the United States and Indian nations’, since it would undermine America’s position in this ‘war for population domination’ (p.
 123).
-Novelists thus sought to elicit ‘feelings of repulsion toward Indians’ and to stir ‘domestic desires’ at the same time in order to promote American patriotism (p.
+Novelists thus sought to elicit ‘feelings of repulsion toward Indians’ by depicting Indians as sexually unattractive and to stir ‘domestic desires’ at the same time in order to promote American patriotism (p.
 124).
 The happy ending of many of these captivity narratives consisted of a marriage between a returning captive and another white American.
 ‘Patriotic white women did not have to avoid sexuality altogether; but the sole focus was to be on forming a fruitful and faithful relationship with a white husband’ (p.
 131).
 Patriotism, war-making, expansionism, and gender relations were thus bound together in a powerful mix: ‘The nation needed men to win the land and women to populate it’ (p.
 138).

 The War of 1812 was not only a military battle, as Eustace makes clear in chapter five, but also a symbolic battle over whether the United States or Great Britain was the true ‘land of liberty’.
 Given the existence of slavery in the United States, and the fact that Great Britain used her Royal Navy to put an end to the Atlantic slave trade, the American republic ‘lost significant moral ground to the [British] monarchy whenever anyone raised the issue of slavery’ (p.
 169).
 Abolitionists in the United States sought to gain the upper hand in this struggle by suggesting slavery should be abolished there.
-Most Republicans, however, did not embrace such a solution in this symbolic fight with the British but instead came up with other ways to defend American slavery.
+Most Republicans, however, did not embrace such a solution in this symbolic fight with the British but instead came up with ways to defend American slavery.
 One strategy was to depict the British practice of impressment as worse than American slavery.
 America’s chargé d’affaires in London, Jonathan Russell, for example told Britain’s foreign minister that impressed U.S. seafarers suffered more than enslaved Africans, ‘because once Africans had been torn from their homeland they had no chance of ever meeting kith or kin again, whereas American sailors forced into British service might very well be put into the position of having to fight against members of their own families’ (p.
 174).
 Not only did British press gangs sever American men from their families, but Britain’s Indian allies killed American women and children in the Northwest, they argued (p.
 170).
 Yet another strategy to justify slavery was to declare black slaves as part of the larger ‘family’ of the plantation owner.
 When the British tried to encourage slaves to escape, they were, in fact, breaking apart American households (p.
 203).
-Finally, Republicans depicted the British burning of the American capital in August 1814 as proof that the British – laying waste to the homes of American families – were worse than Americans who incorporated black slaves into their own families (p.
+Finally, Republicans depicted the British burning of the American capital in August 1814 as proof that the British – allegedly laying waste to the homes of American families – were worse than Americans who incorporated black slaves into their own families (p.
 204).

 Finally, Eustace explains how Republicans could proclaim the War of 1812 as a success, even though the stated diplomatic war aims were not mentioned in the Treaty of Ghent.
-After the Battle of New Orleans, throughout the United States Republicans circulated the lie that the British soldiers had allegedly been promised the women of New Orleans as their reward.
+After the Battle of New Orleans, Republicans throughout the United States circulated the lie that the British soldiers had allegedly been promised the women of New Orleans as their reward.
 This story, although untrue, ‘helped validate assertions that American men fought for country because of the romantic ardor they felt for their wives and sweethearts’ (p.
 214).
-Even though it had not resulted in diplomatic gains, Americans could thus celebrate the Treaty of Ghent because throughout the war, it seemed, ‘American men had protected their women’ (p.
+Even though it had not resulted in diplomatic gains, Americans could thus celebrate the Treaty of Ghent because, it seemed, ‘American men had protected their women’ (p.
 216).
 This tale about how American men had protected their women against sexual violence by British soldiers allowed men to ignore the issue of women’s citizenship and of gender inequality in marriage.
 ‘Framing Jackson’s victory at New Orleans as a strike against sexual assault helped men maintain the proposition that, even in the absence of any other economic or political rights, wives owed unquestioned allegiance to their husbands and their nation in return for simple protection from rape’ (p.
 218).

 Among the most significant results of the War, according to Eustace, was the defeat of Great Britain’s Indian allies.
 As the Indians in the Northwest and Southwest had been beaten during the war and as Great Britain withdrew her demand for an independent Indian buffer state in the peace negotiations, the remaining barriers to Americans’ westward expansion were lifted.
 ‘The decision to do nothing at Ghent meant everything to the Indians who faced certain dispossession from that day forward’ (p.
 227).
 The exclusion of women from full citizenship was another important result.
 The war and its depiction as a fight between virtuous American husbands and English, Indian, and black rapists put the issue of whether women should be given equal citizenship off the agenda (p.
 218).
 Finally, the War of 1812 resulted in the marshaling of patriotism: ‘it mattered less who took up arms to fight than who opened their hearts to feel.
 Sharing in the emotional experience of patriotism created real and recognized contributions to the strength of the nation even in the absence of any concerted action’ (p.
 220).

-- C. P. Stacey, ‘The War of 1812 in Canadian History’, in The Defended Border: Upper Canada and the War of 1812, ed.
+- C. P. Stacey, ‘The War of 1812 in Canadian history’, in The Defended Border: Upper Canada and the War of 1812, ed.
 Morris Zaslow and Wesley Turner (Toronto, 1964), p.
 331.Back to (1)

 - The percentage numbers are the result of a poll on the War of 1812 conducted by Phoenix Strategic Perspectives for the Department of National Defence and the Canadian Forces.Back to (2)